Manual Machining

 layout dye

-A fluid that is brushed on a metal workpiece before layout.
+A colored fluid that a machinist brushes or sprays on a metal workpiece at the beginning of layout.
 Layout dye allows the lines and features to be seen more clearly.

 manual milling